 Their responses confirmed what I was feeling as well.
 Going through this process gave me some good ideas for how we can take what we’ve learned from managing so many client accounts and showcase the different experiences — and how that can jumpstart people just getting into the game.

-Here are some of the words that Collective students used to describe our teaching:
+Here are some of the words that our students used to describe our teaching:

 The real deal, cut through the fluff